 The step events must be set individually for each step.
-Also, for the chamber to operate, the relevant chamber systems must be turned on via the event entry window.
+Also, for the chamber to operate, the relevant chamber systems must be turned on via event selection.
 Even though a profile may be in operation, if the events are not set, the chamber will not run.